• Slang User's Guide

 Uniformity Analysis

-On certain hardwares, accessing resources with a non-uniform index may lead to significant performance degradation.
+On certain hardware, accessing resources with a non-uniform index may lead to significant performance degradation.
 Developers can often benefit from a compiler warning for unintentional non-uniform resource access.

 Starting from v2024.1.0, Slang provides uniformity analysis that can warn users if a non-dynamically-uniform value is being used unintentionally.
 This feature is not enabled by default but can be turned on with the -validate-uniformity commandline option when using slangc, or the CompilerOptionName::ValidateUniformity compiler option when using the API.